OneMadGypsy/rack/README.md

 # rack

-A `shelve` wrapper that adds numerous useful features
+A `shelve` wrapper that adds numerous useful features.
+This documentation is a work-in-progress.
+I need a little more time to flesh everything out, and then refactor/reorganize everything to be a cohesive unit with a progressing flow.
+Pretty much everything that can be done is either illustrated or mentioned.
+I apologize if anything is written confusingly or poorly.
+I assure you that I care about my project and hope to have this documentation in order soon.

 1) dictionary behavior (`db.keys()`, `db.values()`, `db.items()`, `db[id or query]`)
 2) foreign keys